Ashwagandha

 Scientific Insights

-- An herbomineral formula containing ashwagandha has shown benefits for osteoarthritis in clinical trials.
+- Osteoarthritis Benefits: An herbomineral formula containing ashwagandha has shown positive effects for osteoarthritis in clinical trials.

-- Caution is advised, as ashwagandha may induce abortion; therefore, pregnant women should avoid this herb.
+- Pregnancy: Ashwagandha may induce abortion; therefore, pregnant women should avoid this herb.